Principal

 HttpPrincipal represents the current user.

 It contains exactly one identity.
-Key properties :

-Identity→ the underlying identityIsAuthenticated→ shortcut toIdentity.IsAuthenticatedName,Email→ shortcutsIsInRole(string role)IsInRoles(string rolesCsv)Get(string key)→ access custom properties
+Identity-> the underlying identityIsAuthenticated-> shortcut toIdentity.IsAuthenticatedName,Email-> shortcutsIsInRole(string role)IsInRoles(string rolesCsv)Get(string key)-> access custom properties

 if (session.Principal.IsAuthenticated) {